-I was born in a small village in Greece named Vresthena, located 20 miles north of Sparta, in a poor but loving family, with two other siblings: my brother, and my sister, all working the farms to grow enough food to survive.
+I was born in a small village named Vresthena near Sparta, Greece, in a poor but loving family, with two other siblings: my brother Argiri and my sister Niki, all working the farms to grow our food.

 My American Accomplishments

 After a few years of hard work, I attended college.
 After graduation, I was drafted into the US Army.
 Instead, I decided to join the US Airforce and proudly served my new country traveling around the US and overseas.
 It was most monumental for me to go back to my old country as a US citizen and service man-- a high point in my new life.